LaraHack/ubvu_bibles/README.md

 - Run the server on the commandline: `$ ./run.pl`

-- Browser view of the local [Cliopatria instance] (http://localhost:3020/)
+- Browser view of the local Cliopatria instance (port may differ): http://localhost:3020/

 - Install the XMLRDF package: `?- cpack_install(xmlrdf).`